 Another 500m or so and the landscape changes again, and we pass the very wide Sandy Bay, enjoying a touch of suburbia and expensive real estate before we enter Clontarf Reserve.

-The walk follows the coastline very closely, and we walk along a thin strip of sand between the sea and houses along Clontarf Beach.
+From here the Spit to Manly walk follows the coastline very closely, along a thin strip of sand between the sea and houses along Clontarf Beach.
 It feels like the beach has shrunk since doing this walk many years ago (probably my imagination, or it was low tide on my last visit).
 Although, studies (including the University of NSW’s Water Research Laboratory) have shown that Clontarf Reserve is one of the highest-risk areas in Sydney from global warming-induced sea rises or severe storms.

 At the end of Clontarf Beach there’s a very short climb up into the Duke of Edinburgh reserve, a surprisingly dense patch of bush with views over Middle Harbour.
 At the far end of the reserve is Castle Rock beach, named after a distinctive rock (which can’t be seen from the track).

 Next up as we continue along the track – we’ve now covered about 3.5km – is my favourite section.
 Entering Sydney National Park, you wouldn’t realise you’re in the middle of a major city (well, if you ignore the houses on the other side of the harbour) as the track passes under sandstone overhangs and through coastal heath.